calculix/CalculiX-Examples/Setup.md

 You might also wish to change the default working directory (default current directory in the CalculiX command window).

 Run the examples in the CalculiX Command Window.

+The [CalculiX homepage](http://www.dhondt.de/) provides Windows binaries of the newest version.
+You can use these to update the corresponding files in the bConverged distribution.

 #### Other Tools